 During the brief period of 1991 to 1993, Loeb worked as a senior vice president at Jefferies & Co.
 Moreover, he served as a director of Massey Energy and Ligand Pharmaceuticals.
 Before the sale of Radia Communications to Texas Instruments in July 2003, he was the company director.
 Before the formation of Third Point in 1995, Dan Loeb was a vice president of High Yield Sales at Citigroup.

-Dan Loeb Third Point Hedge Fund Letters
+Third Point Investor Letters

 Dan Loeb’s investment philosophy is value based.
 He believes in merging philosophy with investment in order to gain an upper hand in the world of financial market.

 He believes in investing in companies, not based on the market capitalization, but based on the fundamental analytical framework of the company along with legal, regulatory and accounting analysis.
 The entire concept of value investing, adopted by Loeb, is to be opportunistic and invest in companies which are not discovered by others.

 His investments are mostly event-driven, and Loeb takes advantage of companies with financial problems investing in distressed debt, special situations, and spin offs.
 After careful analysis of the distressed companies, he invests in them given that they have growth and profitability potential once they are out of the temporary financial crisis.

 His investment philosophy is quite similar to that of Joel Greenblatt, which is not surprising, as Loeb considers Greenblatt’s book You Can Be a Stock Market Genius to be the best book he has ever come across.